biosan/antaeus/README.md

 #### Scheduling execution

 The idea is to run Antaeus in background using a `Timer` that triggers every day at midnight, checks if it's the first day of the month and if it is, start paying every `PENDING` invoice.
+> Checking every day if it's the first day of the month look a bit inefficient, but actually is very cheap (performance-wise) to check if today is the right day and prevent some strange bugs that could happen when dealing with times and dates.

 #### Pay invoices